groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cf2-to-pot.md

         - icon: "far fa-file-CF2"
           title: " About CF2 File Format"
           content: |
-            A file with .cf2 extension is a CAD file format that contains 3D package designs or other model data for die cutting.
+            A file with .cf2 extension is a CAD file format that contains 3D package designs or other model data for die-cutting.
 Most of the CAD/CAM machines can process and cut these files.
-It was created by the National Space Science Data Center (NSSDC) to provide self-describing data storage and manipulation format that matches the structure of scientific data and applications such as statistical and numerical methods, visualization and management.
-With the passage of time, multiple hardware devices and software applications have been developed that recognize .cf2 files.
-These applications provide support for CF2 files on Mac OS and Windows Operating Systems.
+It was created by the National Space Science Data Center (NSSDC) to provide self-describing data storage and manipulation format that matches the structure of scientific data and applications such as statistical and numerical methods, visualization, and management.

           link: "https://docs.fileformat.com/cad/cf2/"

     format:
         # format loop
-        - icon: "far fa-file-POT"
+        - icon: "far fa-file-powerpoint"
           title: " About POT File Format"
           content: |
             Files with .POT extension represent Microsoft PowerPoint template files created by PowerPoint 97-2003 versions.
 Files created with these versions of Microsoft PowerPoint are in binary format as compared to those created in Office OpenXML file formats using the higher versions of PowerPoint.
-The files, hence, generated can be used to create presentations that have same layout and other settings required to be applied to new files.
-These settings can include styles, backgrounds, colour palette, fonts and defaults.
-Such files are generated in order to create ready-to-use template files for official use.
+The files, hence, generated can be used to create presentations that have the same layout and other settings required to be applied to new files.
+These settings can include styles, backgrounds, color palettes, fonts, and defaults.

           link: "https://docs.fileformat.com/presentation/pot/"